Preliminary Listing - available for pre-order, pending restoration!

 When restoration is complete, this guitar should be equally good, but will retain the original bridge (just with a new set of bridge pins to replace the broken ones at present), once both the bridge and the neck joint have been reset.

 Stock Number: VTG1514.

-Prior to the sale of the last one to Dave Beckett, I sold three Harmony H162s in the previous year, and a number before that.
-Buyer's excellent feedback, on the sales included - "Excellent Item, as described.Packed extremely well.
-A real pleasure to deal with", "Wonderful tone and very, very playable.
+Feedback comments on previous H162 sales have included "Wonderful tone and very, very playable.
 I'm having trouble putting it down.
 It's as you said, a great fingerstyle guitar and, in open G, a fab slide guitar.
 Again, thank you very much, Bob." and "Collected from seller.
 Very happy indeed!".

 Here is an opportunity to buy another professionally restored example of my favourite family of guitars - the classic Bluesman's guitar with the combination of All Solid Woods - Spruce and Mahogany, Chicago, USA built Harmony H162 Flattop Acoustic Guitar.
 The original inside ink date stamp looks to read F-65, indicating that it was made in one of the 1965 production runs.
 This is one of Harmony's longest running model ranges, first made as far back as 1940, through to 1971, and part of the "family" of Harmony models which also includes the All Mahogany H165, OM size or "Grand Concert", as Harmony labelled them, both beloved of many bluesmen of the time, for there sound quality and sheer playability, including Lightnin' Hopkins on the H165.